tlhallock/HallocksImageViewer/README.md

-after that, you will need to run the script redeployed.sh after every time you redeploy the jar.
+after that, you will need to run the script redeployed.sh after every time you redeploy the jar. before you run the redeployed.sh, also make sure to changed the ip address if it has changed.
 (Right now I have it in the home folder under otherLibs/.) just do ./otherLibs/redeplyed.sh at the command line.